-The C-S'sTUNER, CD, VIDEO 1, VIDEO 2 and AUX inputs can really be used for any line level sound source.
+The CT-6's CD, VIDEO 1 and VIDEO 2 inputs can really be used for any line level sound source.
 Naturally, it's most convenient to plug your CD player into the CD input; still if you don't yet have a CD player - but DO have other sound sources feel free to connect them.
 We've encountered videophiles with three VCR's and a LaserDisc player.
 Tapists with four or five decks, some of which are only for playback.
-Just remember what you've connected where and use the C-S's inputs as you see fit.
+Just remember what you've connected where and use the CT-6's inputs as you see fit.